aheuss59/election-blog2/content/post/2024-09-13-blog-post-2-the-economy/index.md

 Adjusted R-squared values for each model are -0.081 for the state economic factor only model and 0.025 for the state and national economy prediction model.

-Considering models that factor in state economic conditions, it's clear that predictive economic variables still do not fit the data very well.
-A model based solely on state unemployment data, controlling for state, finds no statistically significant relationship between state level unemployment and incumbent party vote share and actually has a negative adjusted R squared.
+Considering models that factor in state economic conditions, it's clear that predictive economic variables still do not fit the data entirely well.
+A model based solely on state unemployment data, controlling for state, finds no statistically significant relationship between state level unemployment and incumbent party vote share, and actually has a negative adjusted R squared.
 On the other hand, a model that factors in both state level unemployment and national Q2 GDP growth, controlling for state, finds a statistically significant relationship between incumbent vote share and state unemployment (0.02 p-value) and Q2 GDP growth (approximately 0 p-value).
 That being said, the adjusted R squared value shows that these variables only account for about 2.5% of the variance in incumbent vote share and has low predictive power.

 All things considered, none of the models examined here have high predictive power.
 If I had to predict the election based solely on the economic variables examined in this blog post, I would predict the national two-party popular vote based on national Q2 GDP growth.
 However, as this course goes on and I am given the opportunity to predict the election outcome on more than one predictive factor at once, I would be inclined to use the state-level model predicting on both national Q2 GDP growth and state unemployment.

 ## Predicting 2024

-Using the model based solely on Q2 GDP growth, I would predict that Kamala Harris will beat Former President Trump in the two party national popular vote 51.58% to 48.42%.
+Using the model based solely on Q2 GDP growth, I would predict that Kamala Harris will beat Former President Trump in the two-party national popular vote 51.58% to 48.42%.

 Using the incomplete state and national economy model, which I hope to use as a stepping stone towards later, more complex models, the election would be overwhelmingly in Former President Trump's favor.
 I cannot stress enough that this model does not have anywhere near sufficient predictive power to predict the election without more variables, and is merely an incomplete model that I wanted to map out for later reference as I add more predictive variables later in the class.